 Visit our knowledge base to learn more or get in touch with support.

-There are six scopes: RGB Parade, Slice Graph, Hue/Saturation, Hue/Lightness, Memory Colors, and Skin.
-The six scopes are turned off by default and each is activated by clicking its Scope name.
+There are five scopes: RGB Parade, Slice Graph, Hue/Saturation, Hue/Lightness, and Memory Colors.
+The five scopes are turned off by default and each is activated by clicking its Scope name.
 The Scopes pane can be resized larger for fine adjustments.

 In the RGB Parade, the brightness of an average of a number of columns is shown as values from top to bottom in the graph.
 The graph shows a range of greater than 0-1.0 in floating point units.
 The range scales from 0.0 to 100.0, showing up to 100 stops of brightness.
 You can click and drag the yellow triangle (at right) to adjust the vertical scale of the graph to display overbright information.